-The Portfolio will not incur transaction costs, such as commissions, when it buys and sells shares of the Underlying Portfolios (or "turns over" its portfolio), but it could incur transaction costs if it were to buy and sell other types of securities directly.
-If the Portfolio were to buy and sell other types of securities directly, a higher portfolio turnover rate could indicate higher transaction costs.
-Such costs, if incurred, would not be reflected in annual fund operating expenses or in the example, and would affect the Portfolio's performance.
-The portfolio turnover rate of the Portfolio's predecessor during its most recent fiscal year was 9% of the average value of its portfolio.
+The Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
+A higher portfolio turnover rate may indicate higher transaction costs.
+These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Portfolio's performance.
+During the most recent fiscal year, the Portfolio's portfolio turnover rate was 2% of the average value of its portfolio.